Rombersoft/pango-sharp-bug/README.md

 # pango-sharp-bug
 demonstration pango-sharp bug.
-This bug is memory leak
+This bug is memory leak.
+I've used gtk-sharp 2.99 version but this problem appears in 2.12 version too.

 After git clone you must extract Debug.tar to Simple_GTK/bin/Debug folder